PmagPy/PmagPy-docs/programs/pmag_gui.md

 1. When you start **Pmag GUI**, the first step is to change directories into a ‘Project Directory’.
 For each study, create a directory with a name that relates to that study.
-Here we will call it *ThisProject*.
+Here, we will call it *ThisProject*.
-   This is where you will collect and process all the rock and paleomagnetic data for a given study, usually a publication.
-The project directory name should have NO SPACES and be placed on the hard drive in a place that has NO spaces in the path.
+   This folder is where you will collect and process all the rock and paleomagnetic data for a given study, usually a publication.
+The project directory name should have NO spaces and be placed on the hard drive in a place that has NO spaces in the path.
 Under certain Windows versions, this means you should not use your home directory, but create a directory called for example: